mboyea/.dotfiles/README.md

 - This replaces LightDM with [tuigreet] and shows logs at boot time for a retro-terminal aesthetic.
 - This installs [i3wm] and configures [Cinnamon] for tiling.
-- This installs [Nix Home Manager] for declaring user packages and user preferences in one place to prevent package incompatibilities and encourage reproducability between machines.
+- Instructions are linked to configure i3wm.
+I use [Nix Home Manager] for declaring user packages and user preferences in one place to prevent incompatibilities and encourage reproducability between machines.

 ### Installation